 Prior to joining Hinshaw & Culbertson LLP, Mr. Hoskins was for more than eight years an associate with a Rockford, Illinois law firm, where he represented parties in general civil litigation.

-While in law school, Mr. Hoskins, a dean's scholar, was a member of The John Marshall Law Review.
+While in law school, Mr. Hoskins, a dean's scholar, was a member of UIC Law Review (formerly John Marshall Law Review).
 He also was a Moot Court Board member, a semifinalist in the Fred F. Herzog Moot Court Competition — in which he took second best brief honors — and a member of the Trial Advocacy and Dispute Resolution Honors Council.

 During law school Mr. Hoskins practiced as a 711 Law Clerk with the Felony Trial Division of the Cook County State's Attorney's Office in Chicago, where he gained substantial and valuable trial experience.
 He also clerked in the Traffic Division during his first year of law school.